 Rev. Annette Hawkins – Foundation Governor

-Keith Cheetham & Kevin Tomasetti – Associate Governors – Executive Head Teachers
+Kevin Tomasetti – Headteacher Governor – Executive Head Teacher

-Orthus Educational Consultancy are Kevin Tomasetti and Keith Cheetham, together we have 65 years of outstanding teaching and effective leadership experience.
-We have successfully led 8 schools between us and specialise in improving schools that have previously been judged as Requires Improvement or Inadequate.
+I am part of Orthus Educational Consultancy.
+I have many years of outstanding teaching and effective leadership experience.
+I specialise in improving schools that have previously been judged as Requires Improvement or Inadequate.

-We believe in a teamwork approach to school improvement enabling school leaders to achieve even greater success by using our skills and expertise to maximise the potential of the school.
+I believe in a teamwork approach to school improvement, enabling school leaders to achieve even greater success by using their skills and expertise to maximise the potential of the school.

 Allison Flack – Associate Governor – Head of School (Hurst Green)